-One of the most famous coins of all time is the EID MAR denarius issued by Marcus Junius Brutus in 43/42 BC.
+One of the most famous coins is the EID MAR denarius issued by Marcus Junius Brutus in 43/42 BC.
 When Julius Caesar crossed the Rubicon, he threw Rome into more than three years of civil war, eliminating his opponents.
 In 49 BC, many leading citizens, including some sixty Roman Senators, had come to see Caesar as a power-grabber who wanted to make himself king.
-This state of affairs was an unacceptable situation for men like Brutus, who wished to retain their beloved Republic.
+This state of affairs was unacceptable for men like Brutus, who wished to retain their beloved Republic.

-Brutus, who was a trusted friend of Caesar's, conspired with a group of his fellow senators to assassinate Caesar.
+Brutus, a trusted friend of Caesar's, conspired with a group of his fellow senators to assassinate Caesar.
 This group of conspirators called themselves the Liberatores or Liberators.
 They believed that they would liberate the Roman Republic from the threat of tyranny by a monarch if they could remove Julius Caesar from power.

 The Assassination of Julius Caesar

 In 44 BC, on the 15th day of March, a day is known in the Roman calendar as the Ides of March, Brutus and his co-conspirators struck.
 Using daggers they had hidden beneath their tunics, they rushed at Caesar in a hail of knife blows, stabbing him at least 30 times.
 When Caesar realized his good friend Brutus was among his attackers, he asked, "Et tu, Brute?" ("You, too, Brutus?").
 Then, as Caesar lay dead on the steps of the portico, Brutus jubilantly shouted, "People of Rome, we are once again free!"

 Roman Civil War Continues

 Unfortunately for Brutus, the general populace was very fond of Julius Caesar.
 Marcus Antonius (Marc Antony) took advantage of the breach in leadership and loudly condemned Brutus' actions.
-Brutus was forced to flee Rome with his soldiers.
+As a result, Brutus was forced to flee Rome with his soldiers.
 After several military encounters, Brutus's forces fell to Mark Antony and Octavian (who later became Caesar Augustus) in 42 BC.
 Unfortunately, Brutus committed suicide before he could be taken as a prisoner.